 Most seed decks die quietly.
 Not because the idea is wrong, not because the market is too small, but because the story never lands.
-The investor reads the slides, nods along, and feels nothing.
-These pitches often lack conviction or urgency.
+The investor reads the slides, nods along, and feels nothing, these pitches often lack conviction or urgency.

-Your deck covers TAM - traction, team, and unit economics.
+Your deck covers traction, team, and unit economics.
 Your brand narrative answers the question every investor is actually asking but rarely says out loud: "Why does this have to exist, and why are you the one to build it?"

 At the seed stage, you're asking someone to fund a hypothesis without data.
 The product may be MVP at best, but what experienced seed investors are searching for is whether the founder sees something others don't, and whether they can communicate that vision in a way that makes others see it too.

 - Problem: What's broken, and who feels it most?
-State it precisely.
-Broad problems sound unserious and vague.
+State it precisely; broad problems sound unserious and vague.
 The clearer your diagnosis, the more credible your solution.

 - Transformation: What does the world look like after your solution works?